SunLaria/Task-Manager---Project/README.md

 Task Manager Project.

 Dango Framework.

-FastAPI for api CRUD using djnago ORM database funtions No Django Password Validators, currently for production use.
+FastAPI for api CRUD using djnago ORM database funtions.

+No Django Password Validators, currently for production use.

-SPA Site written mainly in JS
+SPA Site written mainly in JS.

 How to build:
 - python ./manage.py makemigrations